FMQT: Next Generation

 Find out more about the journey the Design Team has been on so far in our video below which shows the first time they met the First Minister.

 FMQT: Next Generation supports the realisation of the United Nations Convention of the Rights of the Child (UNCR) by prioritising children and young people’s participation in matters affecting them.

-A resource for teachers, youth workers, parents, carers and practitioners working with children and young people has been developed to encourage and guide involvement in FMQT: Next Generation.
-The information and activities in this resource, Getting ready for FMQT: Next Generation – A resource for teachers, youth workers and practitioners working with children and young people were designed to support the participation of children and young people in FMQT: Next Generation.
+Two resources for teachers, youth workers, parents, carers and practitioners working with children and young people have been developed to encourage and guide involvement in FMQT: Next Generation.
+The information and activities in these resources were designed to support the participation of children and young people in FMQT: Next Generation.